For the liberation of women in Islam

 How can I speak out against Islam when I am not a Muslim?
-Its so terribly politically incorrect and possibly offensive and for that I apologise.
-But I support women's rights and I want freedom for women.
+It is so terribly politically incorrect and possibly offensive, and for that, I apologise.
+But I support women's rights, and I want freedom for women.
 I am against the burqa and Sharia because I feel that it represses women.

-I have "heard many stories" about women being repressed by Muslim men and I don't like it.
-See gang rapes in .. where was it?
+I have "heard many stories" about women repressed by Muslim men, and I don't like it.
+See gang rapes and acid attacks on women who were shamed after being raped (by men).
 Is that a result of Islam?
-See acid attacks on women because they had shame on their hands when raped by men.

-I would like the world to be different, but acid attacks are carried out by the same type of nutters who go into gay clubs and spray bullets, the Bataclan etc?
+I want the world to be different, but acid attacks are carried out by the same type of nutters who go into gay clubs and spray bullets.
 I could even say I hate Islam when it comes from ISIS.
 But I cannot be against Islam if it is a religion and it is people's choice.

-I don't believe that women choose to be repressed and I wonder if they are Muslim because their families, culture and country are Muslim.
-I tell myself that women would choose freedom and liberty, even if that does not mean bearing all and even if many perhaps like being modest and retiring.
-There are many women who are outspoken and daring - see Mary Winehouse, Madonna, Lady Gaga, Hilary Clinton.
-Society accepts them and embraces them or criticizes them for their views - not because they are women.
+I don't believe that women choose repression and I wonder if they are Muslim because their families, culture and country are Muslim.
+I tell myself that women want freedom and liberty, even if that does not mean bearing all and even if some like being modest and retiring.
+Many women are outspoken and daring (Mary Winehouse, Madonna, Lady Gaga, Hilary Clinton).
+Society accepts them and embraces them or criticises them for their views - not because they are women.

 If the Qur'an enslaves women, what can we do about it?
-And who is we?
+And who are we?
 Society?
 Christians?
 Jews?
 The United Nations?
-Why is there not an Islamic mens' movement for the freedom of women and the overturning of these laws.
-Anyone outspoken is perhaps frightened of reprisals, social pressure etc.
+Why is there not a male Islamic movement for the freedom of women and the overturning of these laws?
+Anyone outspoken is perhaps frightened of reprisals and social pressure.

-Who in the Muslim world, men and women alike, have courage to speak up for women, for the secularization of Islam.
+Who in the Muslim world, men and women alike, dare to speak up for women, for the secularisation of Islam?
 How does society move forward?
-And how do we in the west come to terms with women dressed in what we see as symbols of repression.
-The only logical conclusion is, as is suggesting Germany and in France - is to ban the burqa.
+And how do we in the west come to terms with women dressed in what we see as symbols of repression?
+The only logical conclusion is, as in Germany and France - is to ban the burqa.